Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Mocks

-Both sets of simulations provide projected flat-sky mass sheets, $\delta_\mathrm{2D}(\boldsymbol{\theta},z_{\sfont{L}})$, at a series of predetermined lens redshifts $z_{\sfont{L}}$, from which we construct past light-cones with at least 18 mass sheets up to $z_{\sfont{S}}=3$.
-The DUSTGRAIN light-cones have an opening angle of 25 deg$^2$ and angular resolution of \ang{;;8.8}, while the SLICS are 100 deg$^2$ wide with a resolution of \ang{;;4.8}.
+Both sets of simulations provide projected flat-sky mass sheets, $\delta_\mathrm{2D}(\boldsymbol{\theta},z_{\sfont{L}})$, at a series of predetermined lens redshifts, $z_{\sfont{L}}$, from which we constructed past light-cones with at least 18 mass sheets up to $z_{\sfont{S}}=3$.
+The DUSTGRAIN light-cones have an opening angle of 25 deg$^2$ and an angular resolution of \ang{;;8.8}, while the SLICS are 100 deg$^2$ wide with a resolution of \ang{;;4.8}.
 These maps are obtained by interpolating the projected particle distributions onto our pixels, after choosing an origin and a direction for our light-cone.
 Multiple cones are carved out from a single $N$-body run by randomly shifting these two attributes.
-A total of 256 cones are extracted from the DUSTGRAIN simulations, allowing us to suppress the sample variance associated with the choice of sub-volume used in the light-cone, and therefore achieving higher accuracy in our derivatives.
-The requirement for the SLICS is the exact opposite: we want to estimate accurately the sample variance with a large number of realisations.
-Each of the SLICS light-cone is sampled only twice: over-sampling the simulations with multiple light-cones would down-weight the variance due to the initial conditions themselves and provide a potentially biased data covariance matrix.
-It is shown in \citet{cosmo-SLICS} that this bias is relatively small even with hundreds of resamplings, however we decided to be conservative and limited this to a small amount, reaching a total of 1910 light-cones.
-Each of these were further split into 4 sub-patches of size $5 \times 5$ deg$^2$, matching the area of the DUSTGRAIN simulations, for a total of 7616 \inlinecomment{\lucas{7640?} \simone{we have 7640 available, but only 7616 are used to have a perfect masking assignment to each LOS}} SLICS patches.
+A total of 256 cones were extracted from the DUSTGRAIN simulations, allowing us to suppress the sample variance associated with the choice of sub-volume used in the light-cone, and therefore achieving higher accuracy in our derivatives.
+The requirement for the SLICS is the exact opposite: We want to accurately estimate the sample variance with a large number of realizations.
+Each of the SLICS light-cones was sampled only twice; over-sampling the simulations with multiple light-cones would down-weight the variance due to the initial conditions themselves and provide a potentially biased data covariance matrix.
+It is shown in \citet{cosmo-SLICS} that this bias is relatively small, even with hundreds of resamplings; however we decided to be conservative and limited this number to a small amount, reaching a total of 1910 light-cones.
+Each of these were further split into four sub-patches of size $5 \times 5$ deg$^2$, matching the area of the DUSTGRAIN simulations, for a total of 7616 SLICS patches.

 Convergence maps are produced under the Born approximations, an integral over the mass sheets, weighted by the lensing kernel.
 Source planes $z_{\sfont{S}}$ are placed at the far end of every projected mass shell, yielding a set of convergence maps that are next transformed into shear maps using the KS inversion method.
 These sets of convergence and shear maps are then used to assign lensing quantities to galaxies populating the light-cones, as described in the next section.